 In the Cultural Burning Annotated Bibliography, the authors provide an in-depth “review of the available literature on known Indigenous and traditional uses of fire in the Southwest,” including published, unpublished and personal communications.
 They highlight work supporting natural and human caused fires.

-Meet the Cultural Burning Roundtable Members
+Past & Current Members of the Cultural Burning Roundtable

 Alicia Azpeleta Tarancon